sharkz9/pyLock/README.md

 Once the GUI is running, you can select a file to encrypt or decrypt by clicking the "Browse Files" button and selecting a file from your file system.

-To encrypt a file, click the "Generate Key" button to generate a random encryption key, enter the key into the "Enter encryption key" field, and click the "Encrypt" button.
+To encrypt a file, click the "Generate Key" button to generate a random 256-bit encryption key, enter the key into the "Enter encryption key" field, and click the "Encrypt" button.
 The encrypted file will be saved with the extension `.enc` in the same directory as the original file.

 To decrypt a file, select the encrypted file, enter the encryption key into the "Enter encryption key" field, and click the "Decrypt" button.
-The decrypted file will be saved in the same directory as the encrypted file with the extension `.dec`.
+The decrypted file will be saved in the same directory as the encrypted file with the original file extension.